Why would I plant prairie strips on my farm?

 - Potentially improved beneficial insects and wildlife

 All of these findings have been documented in peer-reviewed scientific publications.
 You can find the full citation for these by visiting the STRIPS team's Publications page.
-Our work at the refuge is on going, so stay tuned!
+Our work at the refuge is on going and now we are also conducting research on commercial farms across Iowa, so stay tuned!